SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 SEQR backend performing the service and the APIs.

 **SEQR Tab**
-The name of the mobile cash register that Seamless provides to merchants who do not use a cash register directly integrated with SEQR.
+The name of the mobile point of sale that Seamless provides to merchants who do not use a point of sale directly integrated with SEQR.

 **Services**
 Services are a payment experience directly in the SEQR app, which consists of choosing service options and then paying with SEQR.
 Example is the Parking service.